-Several clinical trials are currently underway to investigate whether imatinib (Gleevec) can kill any remaining cancer cells after successful removal of the primary tumor, thus preventing recurrence.
-Hopefully we will get preliminary results soon from these trials.
-For long-term survival however, we will have to wait years to know if adjuvant treatment helps patients.
+Clinical trials have demonstrated that taking imatinib (Gleevec) after successful removal of the primary tumor can delay potential recurrence.
 “Adjuvant” just means “preventive” treatment: in other words, taking Gleevec after total resection of the primary tumor, with clear margins, when you are NED (No Evidence of Disease), in hopes of preventing recurrence or metastasis.

 An expert should evaluate your case and make recommendations about your adjuvant use of Gleevec.
-Certain factors may make this decision easier.
-If you had a tumor over 6 cm in size, if you didn’t have clear margins, if your tumor burst, if you have a high mitotic rate (for GIST this could be as few as 6 mitoses per 50 high-power fields (6/50 HPFs), then adjuvant Gleevec may be a good option.
+It is appropriate for patients with a higher risk of recurrence.
 Note that if your GIST was already metastatic at diagnosis, then, even if all known metastases were completely removed, use of Gleevec is NOT considered adjuvant and is clearly recommended.